Exercise and illness: Work out with a cold?

 As a general guide for exercise and illness, consider this:

-Exercise is usually OK if your symptoms are all "above the neck."
-These signs and symptoms include those you may have with a common cold, such as a runny nose, nasal congestion, sneezing or minor sore throat.
+Exercise is usually OK if your signs and symptoms are all "above the neck."
+These include a runny nose, nasal congestion, sneezing and minor sore throat.

 Consider reducing the intensity and length of your workout.
 Instead of going for a run, take a walk, for example.